Saratoga Springs Townhomes in 2026: Prices, Neighborhoods, and What the MLS Data Actually Shows | Kat Ashby

 Related reading:

 Sources: MLS sales data — 170 closed townhome sales in Saratoga Springs, Utah, 2026 (Wasatch Front MLS, compiled from agent data).
-Utah is a non-disclosure state; no specific sale prices are paired with addresses.
-Clever Real Estate — 2025 American Home Buyer Report.
-All subdivision-level statistics are derived from the same MLS dataset.
+Utah is a non-disclosure state — no specific sale prices are paired with addresses.
+Clever Real Estate — 2025 American Home Buyer Report — 65% of buyers have at least one regret, most commonly HOA surprises.